 Each Pilot Grants awardee will have at least two mentors - one basic scientist and one clinical scientist.
 Center project investigators and mentors generally meet regularly to review research progress and discuss other issues related to career development.
 Research progress will also be assessed through multiple mechanisms including CMDRC research seminars and meetings with center investigators and internal and external advisory boards.
 Both the mentors and the pilot grant investigators will be required to submit (separately) a formative evaluation of the mentoring relationship and research progress to the center director 6 months after pilot grant is awarded.
 A final summative report of research findings and plans for submission of an application for extramural funding will be required 30 days following the end of the funding period.

-The instructions contain the links to the various forms that are needed to apply.
+Application forms and instructions are available at COBRE Pilot Grants Program containing links to the various forms that are needed to apply.

 IRB or IACUC approvals are required to submit a pilot grant application.